What Is a Business Model Canvas?

 The canvas approach generally takes only a few hours.

-Hence, by this method, rather than writing every single intricate detail about the product beforehand, you can just mention the highlights and then get started with translating the canvas to the product roadmap.
+Hence, by this method, rather than writing every intricate detail about the product beforehand, you can just mention the highlights and then start translating the canvas to the product roadmap.

 More agility